lecuk/lexCalculator/README.md

 # lexCalculator

-lexCalculator is a C# DLL library for parsing and evaluating math expressions.
+lexCalculator is a C# DLL for parsing and evaluating math expressions.
 It supports:
   * Number literals (both decimal & scientific notation)
   * Basic rithmetic operations